tungstonminer/istari/.github/ISSUE_TEMPLATE/server-access-request.md

 `istari.tungstonminer.com:25654`

 Finally, it is *highly recommended* that you read [the wiki](https://github.com/tungstonminer/istari/wiki) for the modpack.
-There are *a lot* of changes to world generation, mob spawning, ore placement, recipes and general game mechanics which will be very confusing otherwise.
+There are *a lot* of changes to world generation, mob spawning, ore placement, recipes and general game mechanics which will be very confusing otherwise.  **IN PARTICULAR**, please read the section on [etiquette](https://github.com/tungstonminer/istari/wiki/Etiquette) for some of the basic expectations that have developed among the players so far.